google/WebFundamentals/src/content/en/fundamentals/primers/push-notifications/on-the-server.markdown

 used to pass messages from your app server to client apps.
 The [XMPP server protocol](https://developers.google.com/cloud-messaging/xmpp-server-ref) serves a similar purpose.

-## Message content

-In the service worker's push handler, code is executed that establishes the message information, including the `title`, `body`, `icon`, and `tag`.
-It is the service worker's job to take the pushed data and turn it into a sendable notification.

-{% highlight javascript %}
-self.addEventListener('push', function(event) {
-  console.log('Push message', event);
-  var title = 'Push message';
-  event.waitUntil(
-    self.registration.showNotification(title, {
-      body: 'The Message',
-      icon: 'images/icon.png',
-      tag: 'my-tag'
-    })
-  );
-});
-{% endhighlight %}

 ## Notification test